Little Broken

 Secret Ingredient

-The soup comes together fairly easy.
+The soup comes together fairly easily.
 You’ll be adding ingredients gradually to the same pot and then simmering until tender.

 • Step 1: Cook the carrots, celery, and onions in a heavy-duty dutch-oven or soup pot until soft.
 About 5-8 minutes.

-• Step 2: Add corn, green beans, lima beans, green peas, parsley, Worchestire sauce, Old Bay seasoning, ground mustard, bay leaves, canned tomatoes, and water.
+• Step 2: Add corn kernels, green beans, lima beans, green peas, parsley, Worcestershire sauce, Old Bay seasoning, dry mustard, bay leaves, canned tomatoes, and water.
+You can substitute water with beef broth.
 To taste, season with salt and pepper.
-Bring the soup to a gentle boil.
+Bring to a boil.

 • Step 3: Stir in crab meat and potatoes.
 Simmer partially covered for 30-40 minutes or until the vegetables are tender.

 • Step 4: Discard bay leaves.
-Taste soup for salt and pepper before removing off heat.
+Taste the soup for salt and pepper before removing off heat.

 Maryland crab soup is delicious with oyster or saltine crackers.
-I also like mine extra spicy, so a sprinkle of Old Bay is a must for me.
+For extra heat, add a sprinkle of Old Bay or red pepper flakes before serving.

 • In the Refrigerator – leftover soup can be refrigerated in an airtight container for up to 3-4 days.
 Reheat over a gentle heat until warmed through.